ArdNut/Arduino-A-Technical-Reference/README.md

 As I learn more about GitHub I will incorporiate more features into this set of repositories (I'm from the world of RCS, CVS, and SVN, so some of GitHub's features are new to me).
 I also post things on my technical blog from time to time.
 You can find that at: [Crankycode] (https://crankycode.wordpress.com/).

+## NOTES

+20160707: Due to unforseen circumstances, some of the code here is not as complete as I would like it to be.
+I am working on getting it into shape and filling in the blanks from the working prototype code used to write the book.